 - Phase II: Starting in 2016 farmers were offered a unique field walk-over opportunity to help locate the high risk areas of their land.
 Best Management Practices (BMPs) are now being implemented throughout the study area to address these high priority areas.
 Monitoring will continue for the next several years to detect water quality changes over time.

 Sediment and nutrient losses peak at varying times of the year.
 Understanding these risk periods is key to reducing loss.
-View Field Runoff Lessons Learned for more information.
+View the documents under "Forms + Resources" or visit the Root River Field to Stream Partnership Results for more information.
+Documents include monitoring results and lessons learned, as well as results from the accelerated adoption of targeted conservation practices during Phase II.

 BMPs & Conservation Practices Added in the Study Watersheds (updated December 2020)

 New and restored grassed waterways: Within just two years (2017-2018), over 100,000 linear feet were installed or restored in targeted, high priority areas.
 For reference, typically 20,000 feet of grassed waterways are installed annually through a county Soil and Water Conservation District (SWCD) office in southeast Minnesota.
 About 25% of these new waterways were completed without public cost-share assistance.